bigfile/bigfile.github.io/content/http.md

     bigfile http:start --cert-file bigfile.pem --cert-key bigfile.key

 After the startup is successful, you will see a message.

+	[2019/09/09 09:10:41.078] 14412 INFO  bigfile http service listening on: https://0.0.0.0:10985

 You can view the current http supported routes in the following way.

     bigfile http:routes